coldshrine/study-notes/books/designing-data-intensive-applications.md

 - Increase read throughput

 The difficulty in replication lies in handling changes to replicated data.
 Popular algorithms for replicating changes between nodes: single-leader, multi-leader, and leaderless replication.

+Leaders and followers
+Each node that stores a copy of the database is called a replica.

+Every write to the database needs to be processed by every replica.
+The most common solution for this is called leader-based replication (active/passive or master-slave replication).

+- One of the replicas is designated the leader (master or primary).
+Writes to the database must send requests to the leader.
+- Other replicas are known as followers (read replicas, slaves, secondaries or hot standbys).
+The leader sends the data change to all of its followers as part of a replication log or change stream.
+- Reads can be queried from the leader or any of the followers, while writes are only accepted on the leader.

+MySQL, Oracle Data Guard, SQL Server's AlwaysOn Availability Groups, MongoDB, RethinkDB, Espresso, Kafka, and RabbitMQ are examples of these kinds of databases.